 These earbuds have a lot more latency than typical Bluetooth headsets.
 At 375ms of latency, they are not suitable for watching movies and gaming.

 The JBL Free are decent mixed usage headphones with an above-average sound quality.
 They are compact truly wireless in-ears that you can have on you at all times and they're stable enough for sports and casual use.
 However, their unique shape will not be as comfortable for all users and they have a couple of reliability issues with their wireless Bluetooth connection compared to some of the other truly wireless in-ears below.
-See also our recommendations for the best truly wireless earbuds, the best headphones under $100, and the best wireless earbuds for running.
+See also our recommendations for the best truly wireless earbuds, the best headphones under $100, the best wireless headphones under $100, and the best wireless earbuds for running.

 The JBL Free are a slightly better truly wireless headphone than the Apple AirPods when they have a stable connection.
 The JBL Free have a more isolating in-ear fit that will be better for noisy environments and a bit more stable for running and working out.
 They also leak a little less than the AirPods and have a better sound quality, thanks to their stronger bass range that caters to more tracks.
 On the other hand, the AirPods have a much stable wireless connection, better range, longer battery life, and lower latency, especially on iOS devices.

 The JBL Free would be a better truly wireless headphone overall than the Jabra Elite Sport if they didn't have a spotty wireless connection that will be a deal breaker for most.
 The Jabra Elite Sport have a much more durable design.
 They also come with a customizable companion app that lets you EQ their sound quality and has better health tracking features.
 The JBL, on the other hand, are a bit more comfortable than the Jabra.
 They also have a better-balanced default sound and easier to use controls, although they do not have any buttons for volume, which is a bit disappointing.